Enjoy Sanya on the rocks

 Expect a signature towel swan on your bed, iPod dock, big light switches and, in the bathroom, a rain shower, twin vanities, LCD set in the mirror, a dressing room, make-up mirror and a flat laptop safe.
 The resort offers 7,000sq m of function space outdoors with oceanfront venues and 4,600sq m indoors.
 Golf is another attraction, within easy reach.
 Expect lots of material and texture at this modern and friendly resort.

-Much farther north, about a 20-minute drive along new roads with street lights powered by solar energy and wind power, is The Westin Sanya Haitang Bay Resort (opened late 2013).
+Jumping now to the far north of the Haitang Bay strip, about a 12-minute drive along new roads with street lights powered by solar energy and wind power, is The Westin Sanya Haitang Bay Resort (opened late 2013).
 At first glance, this is a futuristic space-age construct with a curving bird's-nest facade, lit up at night and enlivened by a steel "waterfall" that cascades over the porte co-chere while ripple-wood cutouts run along public-area ceilings to provide a sense of the elements.
 That said, the emphasis is on simple clean design that borders on the plain.
 And this is what is endearing about this resort set, as it is, amidst a nouveau riche cacophony and the sort of design on steroids that would have Michael Jackson leaping from his grave.
-The enormous low-slung glinting steel building alongside is the new China Duty Free Mall (August 2014) that will become a focal attraction not just for Haitang Bay but the entire South and Southeast of the island.
-And across the road an Art Museum is coming up.

 The main design feature is the open plan bathroom that greets you as soon as you step in, with the soaking tub in plain view of both the incoming guests and whoever is in the room.
 Fear not, a sliding door can swiftly separate the bedroom.
 What this construct has done is open up the space vastly making the bathing area large and inviting with its rough hewn grey stone floor.